Particles Frequently Asked Questions

 Who makes Particles, and is it open source?

-Particles is free and open source.
+Particles is free, open source, and public domain.
 The Particles Lab is a distributed research group started in Hawaii that works on the core Particles infrastructure projects.
 The plan is to build the infrastructure needed to test whether Particles is a good idea.
 If it is, get a broader Particles ecosystem growing.

 Is Particles ready for production use?